SHARP 2023 APPLICATIONs are CLOSED

 4. Top candidates will be invited to formally apply for the program by completing an employment application and participating in a brief phone screen.

 5. Finalists will be invited to an interview.
 Interviews are expected to take place in early April.
-Interviews with local candidates will take place in person, and interviews with out-of-area candidates will take place over the phone or through a video conferencing program such as Skype.
+Interviews with local candidates will take place in person, and interviews with out-of-area candidates will take place over the phone or through a video conferencing program such as Skype or Zoom.

-6. SHARP staff will notify students of acceptance into the program (approximately Spring).
+6. SHARP staff will notify students of acceptance into the program (approximately late April).

 - 1. Completed SHARP Statement of Interest (see below)